 What Lower Prices Mean for Collectors and Investors

-The 2025 harvest isn’t just about bottles getting cheaper—it’s about how much more room it gives collectors and investors to maneuver.
+The 2026 harvest isn’t just about bottles getting cheaper.
+It’s about how much more room it gives collectors and investors to maneuver.

 For investors, the opportunity is even more interesting.
-Normally, the very top tier—think grands crus from producers like Leflaive or Dujac, or prestige Champagnes such as Krug and Salon—barely flinch when prices dip elsewhere.
+Normally, the very top tier, think grands crus from producers like Leflaive or Dujac, or prestige Champagnes such as Krug and Salon, barely flinches when prices dip elsewhere.
+As the Financial Times has noted, trophy wine allocations at this level rarely trade at a discount regardless of broader market conditions.

 The secondary market is also behaving differently.
 In tight years, Burgundy and Champagne usually surge in value straight after release, forcing investors to buy quickly.
 This year, the pace is slower.
-Instead of rushing in, investors can afford to spread out their purchases or negotiate directly with merchants, using the calmer environment to secure better deals.
+Instead of rushing in, you can afford to spread out your purchases or negotiate directly with merchants, using the calmer environment to secure better deals.

-In short, 2025 isn’t just a chance to “buy cheaper”—it’s a chance to buy smarter.
+So 2026 isn’t just a chance to buy cheaper.
+It’s a chance to buy smarter.
 Collectors can finally add depth to their cellars, investors can tap into prestige wines at rare discounts, and both groups can take their time instead of scrambling for allocations.

 Regional Opportunities Beyond Burgundy and Champagne

-The 2025 rebound has not only changed the outlook for Burgundy and Champagne, it has also reshaped prospects across France.
-In the Loire Valley, stronger yields are pairing with rising export demand, particularly for Sauvignon Blancs and sparkling Crémant.
+The 2026 rebound has not only changed the outlook for Burgundy and Champagne, it has also reshaped prospects across France.
+In the Loire Valley, stronger yields are pairing with rising export demand, especially for Sauvignon Blancs and sparkling Crémant.

 The region has become increasingly attractive in markets like the U.S. and Northern Europe, where consumers are looking for wines that deliver quality without Burgundy’s steep price tag.
-For investors, the Loire represents a chance to secure internationally popular wines at entry points that still feel accessible, with room for appreciation as exports continue to grow.
+For investors, the Loire offers a chance to secure internationally popular wines at entry points that still feel accessible, with room for appreciation as exports continue to grow.
+The same logic that drives value in emerging asset categories, as explored in our coverage of transparency as a driving force in global investing, applies here too.

 Smaller regions such as Jura and Savoie are also stepping into the conversation.
 Once seen as niche, they are gaining international recognition as consumer tastes evolve and sommeliers highlight them on global wine lists.